DiegoMagdaleno/DiegoMagdaleno/README.md

 ### 🙃 How I started programming

-I got interested in programming because I had an old iPod 4 that was given to me for only 40 dollars, when iOS 7 came out I loved the new cartoony/flat design, I was around the age of 10.
+I got interested in programming back in the day when I had an old iPod 4 that was given to me for only 40 dollars, when iOS 7 came out I loved the new cartoony/flat design, I was around the age of 10.
 But the iPod 4 didn't support iOS 7, and this got me into a Jailbreaking just so I could install Winterboard and an iOS 7 theme, my interest in how those things were made started, so I started to learning the magic of programming, starting with Scratch.
 <img align="right" width=20% height=20% src="https://github.com/DiegoMagdaleno/DiegoMagdaleno/blob/master/images/ipod.jpeg?raw=true">

 A few years later when I was around 13 or 14, I got a Lenovo laptop that had this weird bug where it would type "zyzyzyzy" out of nowhere, after my dad tried to fix it by giving it to a lot of technicians, and them saying it wasn't a hardware problem but an unremovable virus, I had an idea.
 So that day I installed Linux which got me into Bash scripting. _Fun fact: Days later I dual booted Windows, and the issue was gone, I wonder how did they restored that thing, it worked for me first try without the "zyzyzyzyzyz" issue.